slatedocs/slate/source/includes/_savings-goals.md

 }
 ```

-Return a list of payoff goals for the given user.
+Return a list of all savings goals for the given user.

-`GET /api/v2/users/:user_id:/payoff_goals`
+`GET /api/v2/users/:user_id:/savings_goals`

 ### Status Codes